M-3 motorway (Pakistan)

 Rare sight in Pakistan: 3 lanes in each direction, near exit to Toba Tek Singh.

-The M-3 is a north–south motorway in Punjab, Pakistan, connecting the Lahore end of the M-2 to M-4 near Abdul Hakeem.
+The M-3 Motorway or the Lahore–Abdul Hakeem Motorway is a north–south motorway in Punjab, Pakistan, connecting the Lahore end of the M-2 to M-4 near Abdul Hakeem.

 The M-3 motorway is a parallel motorway of M-4 and takes the eastern route from Lahore to Abdul Hakeem city, while the M-4 motorway connects M-2 to the same Abdul Hakeem city.

 The distance between Lahore to Multan via N5 is 323 km, according to the official website of National Highway Authority.

 Inauguration

 The M-3 motorway (Lahore to Abdul Hakeem Motorway) was inaugurated on 31 March 2019.
 The M-3 motorway merges with M-4 at Abdul Hakeem (Darkhana).
 The M-3 motorway first was from Pindi Bhattian to Faisalabad, until the completion of M-4 occurred and M-3 was rerouted from Abdul Hakeem to Lahore.
 The Pindi Bhattian to Faisalabad segment became M-4.